 When reviewing the Investment Strategy in 2022/23, as well as addressing the potential for investment return, the Fund also considered the risk of the proposed strategy when compared to the previous one.
 Risk is assessed by using a Value at Risk (VaR) approach.
-This approach measures the risk of potential loss for investments and estimates how much an investment strategy might lose (with a given possibility) given normal market conditions, in a probability over a set time period such as a day or a year.
-The VaR of the Fund's assets is monitored in a regular basis.
+This approach measures the risk of loss for investments and estimates how much an investment strategy might lose (with a given possibility) given normal market conditions, in a set time period such as a day or a year.